 Mountain View is very conscientious of serving its homeless and special needs populations.
-When reviewing past CDBG and HOME Action Plans, the City funds social and homeless service agencies to respond to the Priority Needs and Goals.
-However, the largest gap in the social service delivery system is the lack of sufficient funds.
+When reviewing past CDBG and HOME Action Plans, it is clear that the City funds puts a large amount of faith, trust and funding towards the social and homeless service agencies to respond to the Priority Needs and Goalssystems within its City boundaries.
+However, Thethe largest gap in the social service delivery systems is the lack of sufficient funds.